What Does It Mean?

 How To Fix

-Look at each URL in the table below and expand to see all of the hreflang tags on the page.
+Look at each URL of your site and see all of the hreflang tags on the page.
 Identify any URLs that appear more than once.
 For each of these, consider replacing all but one of them with an appropriate other URL or consider removing them completely.